LisaHJung/O4B/README.md

 - Use the Jaeger UI to visualize and verify that the traces have been correctly processed.

 Note:
-- Ensure that you have [Node.js](https://nodejs.org/en/download/) installed locally.
 - Docker runs the OTel Collector and Jaeger side by side with our app, for easy set up and integration.

 <img width="1918" alt="image" src="https://github.com/user-attachments/assets/a398be28-3bbc-4895-b343-8cbc09fac606" />